30 of the Most Unbelievably Larger than Life Athletes

 15. Bob Sapp – Football, Wrestling, Kickboxing, MMA

-When Sapp’s NFL career didn’t pan out, he turned to kickboxing and MMA.
+When Sapp’s NFL career didn’t pan out after being drafted in the third round of the 1997 NFL Draft, he turned to kickboxing and Mixed Martial Arts.
 Sapp mostly fought in Japanese circuits like Pride, Rizin and K-1, though his kickboxing and MMA records sport far more Ls than Ws.
 At least he was a great professional wrestler.

 16. Ivo Karlovic – Tennis

-Karlovic holds the second highest recorded serve of all time (as officially recognized by the ATP) at 156 mph.
+Karlovic holds the second highest recorded serve of all time (as officially recognized by the ATP) at 156 miles per hour.
 Though it isn’t quite as highly touted an honor as the first serve, Karlovic is also the record holder for the fastest second serve ever at 144 mph.

 17. Margo Dydek – Basketball

-Selected No. 1 overall by the Utah Starzz in the 1998 WNBA draft, Dydek went on to be a 2x All-Star and 8x blocks leader.
+Selected No. 1 overall by the Utah Starzz in the 1998 WNBA draft, Dydek went on to be a 2-time All-Star and 8-time leader in blocked shots.
 Even after retiring in 2008, Dydek still holds the WNBA blocks record with 877.
+Back in Europe, she led Poland to the 1999 European championship and earned the Polish Gold Cross of Merit.

 After years of wrestling in numerous circuits, The Great Khali became the first Indian wrestler to sign with the WWE (2006).